Alx-a-cod/MLiterallyConfused/README.md

 ---

-#### ✐˚ ༘ 𓂃⊹ Notes

-This repository was created as part of a **university Machine Learning course**.
-It aims to combine correctness, clarity, and a small dose of humor — because even confusion matrices deserve a smile.

----

 ##### 🔖 License

-This project is developed as part of an academic requirement.
+Developed as part of an academic requirement.
 Licensing details TBD, but Apache 2.0 just to be on the safer side.

 ---